shaadclt/LLM-powered-PDF-Chatbot/README.md

 # LLM-powered PDF Chatbot

 This is a Streamlit-based PDF Chatbot powered by OpenAI's Language Models.

-## Overview

-This project allows you to upload a PDF file, extract text from it, and then use OpenAI's language models to answer questions about the content of the PDF.
+The chatbot allows users to upload PDF files, extract text content, and ask natural language questions about the PDF content.
+Key project components include:

+PDF Text Extraction: Utilized the PyPDF2 library to extract text from uploaded PDF files, enabling easy access to the document's content.

+Text Splitting: Implemented a custom text splitter to break down the extracted text into manageable chunks for efficient processing.

+Embeddings and Vector Stores: Generated embeddings using OpenAI's Language Models and created a Vector Store using FAISS for efficient text similarity search.

+Question Answering: Integrated OpenAI's LLMs to provide accurate answers to user queries about the PDF content.

+Persistence: Implemented data persistence by storing generated embeddings to accelerate future queries.

 ## Getting Started